Ypsilenna/ypsilenna.github.io/_artworks/2024-011-rallosameer-anshrilda-sunset-love.md

 thumbnail: /static/image/thumbnails/2024-011.png
 cover: /static/image/artworks/2024-011.jpg
 stamp: 9942
+ogimage: /static/image/thumbnails/2024-011.png
+ogdesc: The only artwork where I drew the background first, and the characters second.
 ---
 The only artwork where I drew the background first, and the characters second.